How to Extend the Life of Your DJI Drone: A Professional 12-Point Guide

 Heat Management

-Keep drone and batteries in the shade; minimize idle time to prevent IMU calibration drift.
+Keep the drone and batteries in the shade; minimize idle time to prevent IMU calibration drift.

 Battery